 - 1. The course of study for each student at UP is recorded in an electronic study records system. - 2.
-At a student's request, the Students' Office of the faculty shall issue the student with an extract from the electronic study records system bearing an official seal of UP and a signature of an employee designated by the Dean. - 3.
-Further details regarding the electronic system of study record as well as the obligations of academic staff relating to such record keeping shall be determined by means of a directive of the Rector of UP.
+At a student's request, the Students' Office of the faculty will issue the student with an extract from the electronic study records system bearing an official seal of UP and a signature of an employee designated by the Dean. - 3.
+Further details regarding the electronic study record system as well as the obligations of academic staff related to such record keeping will be determined by means of a UP policy.

-Enrollment in Studies and Repeated Enrolment in Studies
+Enrollment in Studies and Repeated Enrollment in Studies

 - 1. Upon receiving the Admission Decision, a right of an applicant admitted for studies in a programme implemented at UP to enroll in studies is created.
 Applicants are entitled to be enrolled in all programmes to which they have been admitted.
 On the Enrollment Date, an applicant becomes a student of UP enrolled at the respective faculty. - 2.
 A person whose studies have been interrupted (Article 19) is entitled to a repeated enrollment in studies upon the termination of such an interruption.
 On the Date of the Repeated Enrollment, a person becomes a student of UP enrolled at the respective faculty. - 3.
-The period for enrollment shall be determined in the Academic Calendar of the academic year.
+The period for enrollment will be determined in the Academic Calendar of the academic year.
 The enrollment or repeated enrollment must be carried out at the faculty which implements the given programme of study.
-If the programme of study is implemented jointly by more faculties of UP, then the enrollment takes places at the faculty which is determined by the respective programme of study or by an agreement of the deans of the faculties jointly implementing the programme. - 4.
-A person unable to enroll in studies during the defined period may apply for an alternative date of enrollment.
-Such an application shall be filed not later than on the last day of the enrollment period.
+If the programme of study is implemented jointly by more faculties of UP, the enrollment takes places at the faculty determined by the respective programme of study. - 4.
+A person unable to enroll in studies during the defined period may apply for an alternative date of enrollment; such an application must be filed not later than on the last day of the enrollment period.
 If the person does not apply for an alternative date, or fails to enroll on such a date, the right to be enrolled extinguishes. - 5.
-If in doubts, the Dean shall decide whether the right of a person to enrollment or repeated enrollment in studies has extinguished, or not. - 6.
-After the regular or repeated enrollment in studies, UP is obliged to issue a student identity card for the student and enter him in the register of students. - 7.
-After being enrolled for studies, students shall take a matriculation oath.
+If any doubts arise, the Dean will decide whether the right of a person to enrollment or repeated enrollment in studies has extinguished, or not. - 6.
+After the regular or repeated enrollment in studies, UP is obliged to issue a student identity card for the student and enter the student in the register of students. - 7.
+After being enrolled for studies, students will take a matriculation oath.

-Article 14 Registration for Courses
+Registration for Courses